wrstone/stone-sonic/README.md

 # The "Stone Sonic" Screwdriver: the Geek's Multitool
 This project is the back-end for the "Stone Sonic" Screwdriver.

 The image used for duplication is 128GB and cannot be easily included in the GitHub repository.
+It is available via Bittorrent.

-## This Repository
+## The GitHub Repository
 * Tracks and documents all software and hardware changes.
 * Provide Bittorrent files and magnet links to the current image.
 * Provide resources to return a "bricked" drive to the factory default configuration.